caleywoods/wayfindr/README.md

 * ~~The ability to mark a waypoint as your current destination and have an on-screen arrow pointing towards it~~ ✓ Added!
 * ~~Using Fabric global world data to optionally store/sync waypoints to multiple clients~~ ✓ Added!
-* Treat a selected group of waypoints as a graph of connected nodes and determine the fastest route to visit each waypoint (traveling salesman problem// Added missing import)
+* Treat a selected group of waypoints as a graph of connected nodes and determine the fastest route to visit each waypoint (traveling salesman problem)
 * Waypoint categories and filtering options
 * Custom waypoint icons and shapes